jnutt367/resolutions_svg_tutorial/README.md

 ### You can even have a look at all of those if it interests you, [RESOLUTIONS GITHUB](https://github.com/jnutt367/RESOLUTIONS) have fun!
 ## I really hope Y'all enjoy. 😄
 ## This is the corresponding README for my SVG animation video on [Live Love Learn](https://www.youtube.com/user/JNUTT1000/featured)
-# All you need to do to enjoy this is clone it and put it into a folder on your computer.
+## All you need to do to enjoy this is clone it or fork it.
+Then open it inside of VSCode on your computer.
 Go to it's index.html...

+## You can even see the output if you install open live server extension and then right click & hit open live server.
+It'll show you in the localhost what it looks like.
+ANd even update it when you change it.

 ## And boom!
 You are ready to start playing with the code.
 I seperated it for better visability in the tutorial...
 I have spent countless hours identifying all of these elements so
 ## If you were to get a big SVG like this from someone...just expect that there will be some work involved but it's not hard, it only takes time.
 ## I decided to leave in some of the gaps that I normally would cut out but...